The South Holston visitor area atop the dam will be closed for an operations project until further notice.

-In 1991, TVA built a weir below South Holston Dam to add oxygen to the river when the hydropower plant isn’t generating electricity.
-Oxygen-rich water helps create a sustained habitat for aquatic insects, vegetation and fish.
+In 1991, TVA built a weir below the South Holston Dam to add oxygen to the river when the hydropower plant wasn’t generating electricity.
+Oxygen-rich water helps create a sustained habitat for aquatic insects, vegetation, and fish.

 South Holston Reservoir is on the South Fork Holston River in northeast Tennessee.
 It extends 24 miles east of the dam into Virginia.
 Construction of the dam began in 1942 but was halted in favor of other wartime construction efforts.
-Building resumed in 1947 and was completed in 1950.
+The building resumed in 1947 and was completed in 1950.

-The South Holston Tailwater is home to a thriving wild brown trout fishery making it a destination for fisherman from all over the world.
+The South Holston Tailwater is home to a thriving wild brown trout fishery, making it a destination for fishermen from all over the world.

 There is a visitor center installation on site to tell you more about the history of TVA and South Holston, and about TVA's current activities.